HSRLCLab/SmartFactory_MQTTCommunication/README.md

 * Cirrcular Buffer size

 #### myJSONStr.h
-In the *myJSONStr.h*-File is defined how the JSON-Message and hence the struct looks like.
+In the *myJSONStr.h*-file is defined how the JSON-message and hence the struct looks like.

-This is how the JSON-Message (received as String) can look like:
+This is how the JSON-message (received as String) can look like:
 ``` javascript
 {
   "id": "hostname",